faberuser/webdav-index/README.md

 ### Todo

 - [ ] Image thumbnail up to one dir level
+- [ ] Preview README.md in path and other text
 - [ ] Back/Forward
 - [ ] List view
 - [ ] Sort by name, last modified